Leifhaa/PGR301-2020-konte-oppgave2/README.md

 <br />
 <br />

 # Guide 2.
-Creating the bucket
+Creating a Google with terraform
 ![](./docs/travis-terraform.png) <br>

 Before following this guide, it's important that you've already completed these steps: